-In relation to the third theme, in light of the prevailing academic writing (Nadera Shalhoub-Kevorkian, Incarcerated Childhood and the Politics of Unchilding (2019); Hedi Viterbo, Problematizing law, rights, and childhood in Israel/Palestine (2021)), and some international U.N/UNICEF reports (UNICEF, Children in Israeli Military Detention: Observations and Recommendations, Children in Israeli Military Detention: Observations and Recommendations - UNICEF report - Question of Palestine), I want to reevaluate how we should better promote and protect the human rights of Palestinian children in line with the CRC and other international laws, norms and standards.
-Among others, I will focus on the most substantial and vexing issues when they encounter the Israeli military detention system – solitary, fatalities and "security" detainees, etc. – including the legal framework, establishment of a juvenile military court, age of criminal responsibility and penalties under military law, etc.
+In relation to the third theme, in light of the prevailing academic writing (Nadera Shalhoub-Kevorkian, Incarcerated Childhood and the Politics of Unchilding (2019); Hedi Viterbo, Problematizing law, rights, and childhood in Israel/Palestine (2021)), and some international UN/UNICEF reports (UNICEF, Children in Israeli Military Detention: Observations and Recommendations, Children in Israeli Military Detention: Observations and Recommendations—UNICEF report—Question of Palestine), I want to reevaluate how we should better promote and protect the human rights of Palestinian children in line with the CRC and other international laws, norms, and standards.
+Among others, I will focus on the most substantial and vexing issues when they encounter the Israeli military detention system—solitary, fatalities, and “security” detainees, etc.—including the legal framework, establishment of a juvenile military court, age of criminal responsibility, and penalties under military law.